Leerian007/Leerian007/README.md

 ### <div align="center">Hi, I'm Rick, a developer 👨‍💻 and a senior student, currently doing an internship🚀.</div>

 - 🔭 I am currently involved in a Telematics project

-- 🌱 I’m currently learning Rust And Java

-- ❓ Ask me about anything related to Java and related technologies

-- ⚡ Fun fact: I use tabs over spaces

 <br/>